 - 74% of our students passed the GED exam

 - 68% of our students who were enrolled in workforce programs, earned their credentials

 - 59% of our students made substantial academic growth in reading and/or math during their enrollment, as measured by a pre- and post- test.

 At the Maya Angelou Academy

-- Students improve 1.3 years and 1.4 years in math and reading, compared with advancing 0.5 grade levels per year in reading and math before attending the Academy; and,
+- Our students improved 1.4 years and 1.7 years in math and reading, compared to advancing 0.5 grade levels per year in math and reading before attending the Academy

-- Students earn credits at an 86 percent rate, more than 3 times the rate they were achieving before attending the Academy.
+- Our students earned credits at an 87% rate–more than 3 times the rate they were achieving before attending the Academy

 Our schools have been recognized, as well, for the work we have done in support of students.